Wilson Chouest

-Wilson Claude Chouest Jr. (/ʃuːɛst/) (born December 2, 1951) is an American murderer known for killing two women, one of whom remains unidentified.
-Both murders occurred in the state of California in July of 1980.
+Wilson Claude Chouest Jr. (/ʃuːɛst/) (born December 2, 1951) is an American murderer known for killing Shirley Soosay and Maricela Rocha Parga.
+Both murders occurred in the state of California in July 1980.
 Prior to the murders, Chouest had a history of violence toward women, including abduction, robbery, and rape; these prior crimes occurred between 1977 and 1980.
-Chouest, who is currently serving a life sentence, was charged with three counts of murder, including that of one victim's unborn son.
+Chouest, who is currently serving a life sentence, was charged with three counts of murder, including that of Rocha Parga's unborn son.
 He was identified as a suspect in the case in 2012, after his DNA was matched to fingernail scrapings collected from both victims.

 Chouest committed crimes in Tulare, Los Angeles, Ventura, and Kern counties.
 He is currently serving life in prison for his murders committed in the latter two areas.
 On May 31, 2018, a jury found Chouest guilty of the murders of two women, but did not convict on behalf of one Ventura County victim's unborn son.

 Victims

-Chouest’s victims were found in neighboring counties in California: Kern and Ventura, in July 1980.
+Chouest's victims were found in neighboring counties in California: Kern and Ventura, in July 1980.
 One month before the murders, he had been released from prison after serving a kidnapping and robbery sentence for a 1978 conviction.
 The identities of both victims were originally unknown, despite DNA and dental records, though they were described as well-groomed and had no known arrests in the state.
+Chouest refused to give any information about either murder.

 On April 23, 2021, the Kern County Jane Doe was identified as Shirley Ann Soosay.
-The second victim remains unidentified and Chouest has refused to give any information about either murder.
+On February 23, 2026, the Ventura County Jane Doe was identified as Maricela Rocha Parga.

 After one of the murders, Chouest allegedly told Patrick Scott Bell, the son of a pen pal he had communicated with while previously incarcerated named Carolyn Bell, about having killed a woman.
 Patrick and his brothers then assisted Chouest with cleaning the vehicle that he had used.
 When confronted by their mother, one of the brothers "reacted strongly" and claimed Chouest had struck and killed a deer.
 Carolyn did not inform the police about this incident until her questioning in 2013.